shenoyabhijith/guardian-lite/README.md

 ## 🐳 Docker Support

-Guardian Lite runs in Docker and manages other Docker containers.
+Guardian  runs in Docker and manages other Docker containers.
 It requires:

 - Access to Docker socket (`/var/run/docker.sock`)
 - Persistent volume for configuration and logs